In essence, it is our human brain, that decides what we think of a brand, and how we want to interact with it.

 A circle has no edges, and neither do the twelve groups.
 Brands flow freely in between the archetypes, and we will often see brands evolving from one to the other.
 Even moving far away from the original spot on the circle.

 Challenger brands are close to the rebels but focus more on challenging how processes, products, and people usually do things.
 They create an alternative universe, often better, more efficient, and more intuitive than what we are used to.
 They often challenge legislation and general regulations.

-Magician brands are close to heros, but even more risk-taking and on a mission to change the status quo through constant, successful innovation.
-Changemakers at the core, they usually are never “too big to fail” and often define the market they are in.
+Magician brands are close to heros, but even more risk taking and on a mission to change the status quo through constant, successful innovation.
+Changemakers at the core they usually are never “too big to fail” and often define the market they are in.
 Magician brands are perceived as amongst the most creative as well.
-Example Magicians are Tesla, Spotify, and Disney

 Your mentor is the one you trust.
 Educational and leading at the core, mentor brands are a benchmark for society and the market they are in.
 Usually very focused on development and research on top of owning a large part of the value chain, they are the voice of that category.

 Example Mentors are McKinsey, United Nations, and Deutsche Bank

 Innocent brands can’t do any harm, and they preferably want to prevent others from doing it.
 Truly preoccupied with the well-being of their customers, they come across as trusted, warm and caring on all levels.
 Also very predictable and often high-quality.

 The Everyman is there for everyone.
 They are interested in all of humanity and offer products and services that are accessible, diverse, and often high value for money.
 They will often have a wide range of products that fit a large market and own much of the value chain.

 Closely related to the Innocent, the caretaker takes the well-being a step further.
 Very focused on sustainability, ethics and an overall positive footprint, caretakers are the ones you turn to for inspiration in doing good and caring for society, clients and, the planet itself.